Canyon County assistance programs.

 Financial help for low income families or those in an emergency is available.
 Get help with mortgages, rent, utility bills, and other costs from local churches, charities, and even government cash programs.
 The goal of these resources, along with the free job training, medical or dental care, as well as case management, is to help families overcome a hardship.
 Find free food, financial aid for bills, heating bill assistance programs, loans, and more below.

 If you live in Nampa, Caldwell, or Canyon County Idaho, the place you want to turn to for assistance is the Western Idaho Community Action Partnership.
 This non-profit agency is the local community action agency, and it can be contacted at (208) 454-0675.
 They offer many different financial assistance programs, help people become self-sufficient, and can direct people to local charities and grant programs.

+- Emergency assistance for paying bills and expenses may be offered by community action.
 If qualified, there are different types of expenses and bills that the agency will help low income and other individuals in need pay.
 Those expenses include:

 - Free food and food assistance